airfranceklm/sdd-webflux-workshop/README.md

 We hope you have a great evening and that you get excited about potentially using WebFlux in your future projects :).

-The complementary user interface can be found here **TODO: Add reference to UI project**.
+The complementary user interface can be found here [workshop-openflight](https://github.com/maapteh/workshop-openflight).

 ## Building